craftcms/cms/docs/templating/entrymodel.md

 # EntryModel

-{intro} Whenever you’re dealing with an [entry](../sections-and-entries.md) in your template, you’re actually working with an EntryModel object.
+Whenever you’re dealing with an [entry](../sections-and-entries.md) in your template, you’re actually working with an EntryModel object.

 ## Simple Output